-The secret to having more rich and satisfying dialogue is all in your mindset: enjoy these four mental shifts that may just power up your conversations!
+The secret of how to have better conversations is all in your mindset: enjoy these four mental shifts that may just power up your conversations.

 First things first: What do we mean by better conversations?
 Let’s agree that we mean conversations in which genuine thoughts and ideas are shared and discussed, conversations in which both individuals walk away enlightened or bettered in some way, and conversations that feel both rich and satisfying.

 It’s easy to fall into thinking that the only difference between an invigorating conversation and a boring one lies in the person we’re talking to.
 But more often than not, this simply isn’t true.
 What makes for great conversation?
 It isn’t merely the meeting of two “fascinating” individuals.

 How to have better conversations is all about mindset and approach.

 I hope the following four mental shifts will give you a new perspective on how to consistently have better conversations.